A Locally Adaptive Algorithm for Multiple Testing with Network Structure: Theoretical Analysis

 \subsection{Asymptotic power analysis}

 This section provides a theoretical analysis to demonstrate the benefit of the proposed weighting strategy.
-To simplify the analysis, we replace the FDR by its limiting value and assume that the perfect side information $\cS = \{\cS_i\}$ is known.
+To simplify the analysis, we assume that the distance matrix $\cD$ of the full network is known.